What services do you offer? Day trips in Yellowstone for wildlife watching, hiking, or custom trips based on your preferences.

 What do the services cost?
 All trips are base priced for 1 to 4 people.
 Each additional person is a little extra as indicated in parenthesis.

-- Wildlife Watching is $550 in guide’s vehicle or $475 in client’s vehicle with guide driving ($40 per extra person) and include morning snacks, hot drinks and brunch or lunch; use of Swarovski scopes and binoculars.
+- Wildlife Watching is $575 in guide’s vehicle or $475 in client’s vehicle for 1-2 people and $60 per extra person.
+All trips include morning snacks, hot drinks and brunch or lunch; use of Swarovski scopes and binoculars.

-- Full Day Hikes are $400 ($20 per extra person) and include lunch and use of binoculars.
+- Full Day Hikes are $400 for 1-2 people and $20 per extra person.
+Full day hikes include lunch and use of binoculars.

-- Half Day Hikes are $300 ($15 per extra person) and include hiking snacks and use of binoculars.
+- Half Day Hikes are $300 for 1-2 people and $15 per extra person).
+Half day hikes include hiking snacks and use of binoculars.

-- ALL trips that originate somewhere other than Gardiner or Mammoth have an ADDITIONAL guide travel fee as follows: $50 for Tower or Lamar and $75 for Canyon.
-I cannot meet clients at Norris, Madison, Old Faithful, West, Fishing Bridge, Cooke City/Silver Gate, Emigrant, Livingston or Bozeman.
+- ALL trips that originate somewhere other than Gardiner MT, Mammoth, WY or Cooke City – Silver Gate MT have an ADDITIONAL guide travel fee as follows: $50 for Tower or Lamar and $100 for Canyon.
+We cannot meet clients at Norris, Madison, Old Faithful, West, Fishing Bridge, Emigrant, Livingston or Bozeman, however, you are welcome to meet us at a central location as listed above.

 Are these trips suitable for children?
 Yes children of all ages are welcome.
 The child will need adult supervision and/or be able to follow verbal instructions and be competent to manage their personal safety.
-The guide cannot be responsible for supervising children while performing all of her other duties, but you and the guide can work as a team to ensure the day is safe and enjoyable for everyone.
-It is expected that younger children will need flexibility in the day’s activities.
+The guide cannot be responsible for supervising children while performing all of their other duties, but you and the guide can work as a team to ensure the day is safe and enjoyable for everyone.
+We expect that younger children will need flexibility in the day’s activities.
 As the trips are private, we can be very adaptable.
-If there is anything that you think requires preparation before the trip, please include it in the booking form (allergies, sensitivities, activity levels, phobias etc.).
+If there is anything that you think requires preparation before the trip, please include it in the booking form (allergies, sensitivities, activity levels,pertinent medical conditions, phobias etc.).
 On the trip, feel free to discuss your group’s needs as the day goes.

 What is the cancellation policy?
 If you cancel more than 30 days before your trip date, you will receive a full refund minus a $50 processing fee.
 If it is 5 to 29 days before your trip date, then you will receive a 50% refund.
-Refunds are usually not provided within 5 days of your booking, but please contact me if exceptional circumstances are keeping you from your tour.
-I will worry if you just don’t show up!
-I may be able to make alternative arrangements.
-A full refund will apply, less the $50 processing fee, if I am able to re-book your date.
+Refunds are usually not provided within 5 days of your booking, but please contact us if exceptional circumstances are keeping you from your tour.
+We will worry if you just don’t show up!
+We may be able to make alternative arrangements.
+A full refund will apply, less the $50 processing fee, if we are able to re-book your date.

 What is a good place to stay or eat in Gardiner?
 What other activities can I do in that area?
 Here is my suggestions page for eating staying and playing in Gardiner: https://in-our-nature.com/eat-stay-play/.
 The chamber of commerce page http://www.visitgardinermt.com/ is also a stellar resource.

 What about camping near Gardiner?
 There are a few RV campsites with hookups in town.
 They are a great option for those with RVs or those looking to be real close to town.
 For those looking for a more traditional (and cheap) camping option, this is a good link http://www.visitgardinermt.com/item/244-gardiner-camping-part-one.
-The North Yellowstone Lodge and Hostel also may have camping and it is the best deal that I know because you can be right on the river and also use their shower and toilet block.
-Yellowstone Destinations at Corwin Springs also has camping.
+The North Yellowstone Lodge and Hostel also may have camping and it is the best deal that we know of.
+Yellowstone Destinations at nearby Corwin Springs also has camping.